simonprickett/simonprickett.github.io/_pages/resume.md

 <p><strong><a href="http://redis.com" target="_blank">Redis</a> | 2021-present | San Diego California USA and Nottingham England (Fully Remote)</strong></p>
 <p>Redis is the company that develops the popular open source <a href="https://redis.io/" target="_blank">Redis</a> database and provides a cloud hosting platform for Redis Enterprise.
 Redis is used by millions of developers as a cache, streaming engine and database.</p>
 <ul>
-    <li>Reponsible for delivering high quality technical content, telling the story of Redis through the medium of video, well-documented example repositories on GitHub, blogging, and speaking at conferences and to meetup groups and customers.
+    <li> I am responsible for delivering high quality technical content, telling the story of Redis through the medium of video, well-documented example repositories on GitHub, blogging, and speaking at conferences and to meetup groups and customers.
 Examples of my work:</li>
     <ul>
         <li>Designed, delivered and coded an online workshop for the Redis Days 2022 series of events.
 Video: <a href="https://www.youtube.com/watch?v=PPT1FElAS84" target="_blank">https://www.youtube.com/watch?v=PPT1FElAS84</a>.</li>
         <li>I wrote and delivered a conference talk about Probabilistic Data Structures for Pycon USA and Pycon Australia in 2021: <a href="https://www.youtube.com/watch?v=VjFS-_H10bw" target="_blank">https://www.youtube.com/watch?v=VjFS-_H10bw</a>.</li>